American RBST Foundation Flock USA0001

 way to do things with Soay sheep and opinions often vary, the following is

-based on one breeders sixteen years
+based on one breeder's eighteen years

-of experience keeping these sheep.
+of experience keeping

 Contents